steconcas15/PROJECT_CPSA_2026/README.md

 *   Concurrency & Communication: `threading`, `queue`, `asyncio`.
 *   Wireless & Hardware Interfaces: `bluepy`, `blue_st_sdk`, `dbus_fast`.
 *   Data Processing, Vision & Audio: `numpy`, `cv2` (OpenCV), `playsound`.
+*   The file sensors/BLE/feature_mems_sensor_fusion_compact.py must be present in the repository even though quaternions are not used by the IMU pipeline.
+The version of blue_st_sdk installed on the Kria board imports that module at load time from sensors.BLE; removing it causes an ImportError that propagates through the entire import chain starting from bluecoin.py.

 ---